snykest/snykier/README.md

 ### Cloud Native Buildpacks

-[Buildpacks](https://buildpacks.io/) are now integraed into the latest version of Sprint Boot, and can be used to automatically build images for the application.
+[Buildpacks](https://buildpacks.io/) are now integrated into the latest version of Sprint Boot, and can be used to automatically build images for the application.

 ```console
 mvn spring-boot:build-image